kgilds/getRealScripts2015/README.md

 The purpose of this repository is to house R Scripts and documentation for the  Get REAL! program.

-Data sources include girl survyes, parent surveys, teacher surveys and quarterly academic data.
+Data sources include girl surveys, parent surveys, teacher surveys and quarterly academic data.

 Girl surveys measure the Girl Scout Outcomes of Healthy Relationships, Academic Mastery, Academic Engagement.